-- 2. Enter the amount from the last line of the child's completed Line 5 Worksheet in the instructions for Form 8615, line 8 - 3.
-Enter the amount from line 2 of the child's completed Line 5 Worksheet..... - 4.
+inic 3, and go to line 0.
+2. Enter the amount from the last line of the child's completed Line 5 Worksheet in the instructions for Form 8615, line 8 3.
+Enter the amount from line 2 of the child's completed Line 5 Worksheet 4.
 Divide line 2 by line 3.
-Enter the result as a decimal - 5.
-Multiply line 1 by line 4 - 6.
-If no other child has 28% rate gain, enter -0-.
-Otherwise, repeat lines 1 through 5 above for each other child who has 28% rate gain and enter the total of the line 5 amounts for those other children - 7.
-Enter the amount, if any, from line 18 of the parent's Schedule D. . . - 8.
-Add lines 5, 6, and 7.
-Also include this amount on line 11 of the Schedule D Tax Worksheet
+Enter the result as a decimal 5.
+Multiply line 1 by line 4 6.
+If no other child has 28% rate gain, enter -0 Otherwise, repeat lines 1 through 5 above for each other child who has 28% rate gain and enter the total of the line 5 amounts for those other children 7.
+Enter the amount, if any, from line 18 of the parent's Schedule D this amount on the Schedule D

 Figuring unrecaptured section 1250 gain (line 11).
-If the child, parent, or any other child has unrecaptured section 1250 gain, figure the amount of unrecaptured section 1250 gain included in the net capital gain on line 8 using the following worksheet.
+If the child, parent, or any other child has unrecaptured section 1250 gain, figure the amount of unrecaptured section 1250 gain included in the net capital gain on line 8 of Form 8615 using the following worksheet.